lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 The release consists of three coordinated changes:

-1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (KDF).
+1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (EDF).
-2. An update to the `DepositSecurityModule` contract to verify guardian signatures via the guardian's ERC-1271 `DelegationContract.isValidSignature`, so that Council guardians can operate behind KDF delegation contracts.
+2. An update to the `DepositSecurityModule` contract to verify guardian signatures via the guardian's ERC-1271 `DelegationContract.isValidSignature`, so that Council guardians can operate behind EDF delegation contracts.
 3. Modifications to the Oracle and Council daemons' off-chain code to support operating behind delegation contracts.

 ### Rationale

-**Why KDF ships with its adoption scope.** The `DelegationFactory` and `DelegationContract` are inert on their own: without the Oracle and DSM integration they deliver no security benefit.
+**Why EDF ships with its adoption scope.** The `DelegationFactory` and `DelegationContract` are inert on their own: without the Oracle and DSM integration they deliver no security benefit.
 Shipping the contracts together with their adoption scope is what actually closes the hot-key risk in this release rather than deferring it.

 **Why a purpose-built own delegation contract rather than reusing an existing solution.** Other delegation frameworks we looked into are far more complex and flexible than this role needs, and that unused flexibility is attack and misconfiguration surface.
-A minimal, non-upgradeable contract instead makes KDF's guarantees structural — owner can never `execute()` or sign, one active delegate, immediate revocation with a cooldown-gated assignment, irreversible `terminate()` — keeping the audited surface small.
+A minimal, non-upgradeable contract instead makes EDF's guarantees structural — owner can never `execute()` or sign, one active delegate, immediate revocation with a cooldown-gated assignment, irreversible `terminate()` — keeping the audited surface small.

-**Why keep cryptography outside the protocol.** All signature verification lives in KDF, so the eventual move to post-quantum signatures means updating only KDF, not the protocol.
-The protocol just does a generic ERC-1271 check against the delegation contract address and never needs to know how a signature is produced, so a PQ migration stays entirely within KDF.
+**Why keep cryptography outside the protocol.** All signature verification lives in EDF, so the eventual move to post-quantum signatures means updating only EDF, not the protocol.
+The protocol just does a generic ERC-1271 check against the delegation contract address and never needs to know how a signature is produced, so a PQ migration stays entirely within EDF.

 ### Technical Specification

 ---

-#### Part 1: Key Delegation Framework (KDF) — Contracts
+#### Part 1: Execution Delegation Framework (EDF) — Contracts

 ##### Architecture